Todd Tiahrt: Early life, education and career

 Tiahrt was born in Vermillion, South Dakota, the son of Marcine (née Steele) and Wilbur E. Tiahrt.
 He attended the South Dakota School of Mines and Technology where he played football as a running back.
 He went on to earn a bachelor's degree from Evangel College in 1975, and received a M.B.A. from Southwest Missouri State University in 1989.
 He was a teacher at Kansas Newman College and Evangel College and worked for Boeing as a proposal manager.

 U.S. House of Representatives

 Elections

 Tiahrt was elected to the Kansas State Senate in 1992.
-After only one term, in 1994, he won the Republican nomination for the 4th Congressional District and was elected in an upset over 18-year Democratic incumbent Dan Glickman.
-Over 1,800 people volunteered for Tiahrt's campaign which spent only $200,000, less than a quarter of Glickman's expenditures.
+After only one term, in 1994, he sought and won the Republican nomination for the 4th Congressional District, and was elected to the U.S. House in an upset over 18-year Democratic incumbent Dan Glickman.
+Over 1,800 people volunteered for Tiahrt's campaign, which spent only $200,000, less than a quarter of Glickman's expenditures.

 One factor in the win was the 1990s reapportionment, in which Hutchinson and surrounding Reno County were shifted to the "Big 1st" District.
-Hutchinson was replaced with more reliably Republican Montgomery County.
-After a tough reelection bid in 1996, Tiahrt was reelected to the U.S. House six more times with little difficulty, before his unsuccessful U.S. Senate bid in 2010.
+Hutchinson was replaced in the 4th District with more reliably Republican Montgomery County.
+After a tough reelection bid in 1996, Tiahrt was reelected to the U.S. House six more times with little difficulty, before running unsuccessfully for the U.S. Senate in 2010.